Hoyasumii/bee-movie/README.md

 Maybe this could make up for it a little bit.

-This lawsuit's a pretty big de
+This lawsuit's a pretty big dea